SHOW SIDEBAR

 porcelain dial

-A dial made by shaping clay and baking it at a high temperature.
+This dial is created by shaping clay and baking it at high temperatures.

-It is transparent and beautiful, but it has the disadvantage of being susceptible to impact and cracking easily.
+Although it is transparent and beautiful, it has the disadvantage that it is sensitive to impact and easily cracks.

 Enamel (enamel)